damikun/trouble-training/Doc/Identity.md

     secret
     ```

-    You can read more anitiona linfo about JWT tokens under [official documentation](https://jwt.io/introduction).
+     More additional info about JWT tokens can be found at [official documentation](https://jwt.io/introduction).

     </br>

-    The most common used token for `Authorizing` acces to APIs is `Bearer` token.
+    The most commonly used token for authorizing access to APIs is the `Bearer` token.

     </br>